Here are the essential financial models every founder in Kenya needs to prepare before seeking funding:

 6. Burn Rate Analysis

-Purpose: To measure how quickly your startup is spending its capital.
+Purpose: To measure how quickly you’re using up your cash reserves.

 - Monthly operating expenses